 Captain Kelly Fair supervises the Support Services Division which is comprised of five sections: Professional Standards, Radio Services, Quartermaster, Technical Services, and Training.

-The Professional Standards Unit consists of three background Investigators, one personnel assistant, and one administrative assistant.
+The Professional Standards Unit consists of one sergeant, three background investigators, two administrative assistants, and one personnel specialist.
 All employees report directly to the Support Services Captain.
 The Professional Standards Unit involves assisting the public with general inquiries, processing job applications, including vacancy announcements, receiving applications, testing applicants, and coordinating interviews and review boards.
 The Professional Standards Unit prepares and maintains a variety of personnel files, and is the liaison between the Sheriff's Office and the Denton County Human Resources.

 Our background investigators are responsible for conducting thorough background investigations for both internal and external applicants.
 The investigator screens and evaluates candidate viability based on initially submitted documents.
 The investigator conducts investigative interviews to establish a candidate's work history, professional aptitude, and state and agency dis-qualifiers.
 The investigator researches and reviews compiled resource information to corroborate and substantiate candidates' background investigation.